What Is Glandular Fever?

 - Glandular fever is often difficult to diagnose conclusively.
-There is an often false-positive 'screen' for the virus, but a conclusive test involves detecting the presence of the anti-bodies by carrying out a blood test.
-In my case the hospital waiting over 2 weeks for these results.
+There is an often false-positive 'screen' for the virus, but a conclusive test involves detecting the presence of the antibodies by carrying out a blood test.
+In my case, the hospital waited over 2 weeks for these results.

 - Some people catch the disease but show no symptoms.

 - Symptoms can vary enormously—sometimes matching those of much more serious conditions.